ktpolanski/dc6s/README.md

 # DC6S

 The repository houses an operational HCCS script that does 1/105 runs for me, DC6.
-Maybe it can do something for you, dear reader, but it is likely that you'd need to fiddle with some of the things to account for green box differences.
-But isn't that the case for most CS scripts?
-Hopefully my excessive commenting makes extracting information from this easier.
+It's unlikely to do so for others out of the box, but that's the case with most CS scripts.
+Hopefully the simple syntax and heavy commenting make it easier to extract any desired information from the code.

 ## Setup